-Nordic Lys, 2020, single colour wool/acrylic blend with silk mohair accent, commissioned.
+Nordic Lys Scarf, 2020, single colour wool/acrylic blend with silk mohair accent, commissioned.

-Desert Sands Woolie, 2020, single colour wool/acrylic blend with silk mohair accent, commissioned by a film director.
+Desert Sands Woolie, 2020, single colour wool/acrylic blend with silk mohair accent, commissioned.

-Nordic Sol, 2020, single colour cotton with two-wool, collected by an artist in Italy.
+Nordic Sol Wrap, 2020, single colour cotton with two-wool, collected by an artist in Italy.

-Cake Comfort, 2019, multi-coloured wool, pillow, sold to collector in Los Angeles.
+Cake Comfort Pillow, 2019, multi-coloured wool, pillow, sold to collector in Los Angeles.